hansenjl/sinatra-CRUD-soccer-project/README.md

 ---
 ### New Player
 In order to create a formation, you must first have 11 players.
 Start by adding new players to your team.
 You must enter both a name and a number for each player.
+You can always edit or delete a player.

 ---
 ### Playing a Game